Elísabet Gunnarsdóttir: Senior teams

 In 2001 Elísabet left her mother club Valur FC for the opportunity of coaching ÍBV in the Úrvalsdeild kvenna.
 After one year with ÍBV she took over Breiðablik's under-19 team and guided them to the Icelandic championship.
 In 2003, she was hired by Valur as the senior team's head coach, winning the club's first league title in 15 years and being named the 2003 Coach of the Year.
 Elísabet remained Valur's head coach for five consecutive seasons, leading the team to four league titles and one cup title.
 She took the team all the way to the quarter finals of the 2005–06 UEFA Women's Cup.
 Elísabet is known for making high-profile transfers for her teams and brought players like German world champion Viola Odebrecht and Scottish Julie Fleeting to Iceland to play for her at Valur FC.

 Elísabet moved to Sweden in January 2009 to take over Kristianstads DFF of the Swedish Damallsvenskan.
-She has been leading the team as a head coach for six consecutive seasons and has helped the club develop their organization and show some good results from season to season.
 Through her time at the club Kristiantads DFF has signed some big names including Icelandic stars Margrét Lára Viðarsdóttir and Sif Atladóttir, Danish international Johanna Rasmussen and Swedish stars Hedvig Lindahl (sold to Chelsea 2015), Kosovare Asllani (sold to PSG 2012) and Josefine Öqvist (sold to Montpellier 2013).
 In September 2012 Elísabet signed a new two-year contract with the club.

 In August 2014, Marija Banušić gave Kristianstads the lead in the Svenska Cupen (Swedish Cup) final, but Elísabet's team were defeated 2–1 by Linköpings FC.

+In November 2023, she stepped down as the manager of Kristianstads after 15 years at the helm.

 National teams

-Elísabet served as an assistant to Jörundur Áki Sveinsson for the Icelandic women's national team and was also the head coach for the U-21 national team from 2005 to 2007.
+Elísabet served as an assistant to Jörundur Áki Sveinsson for the Icelandic women's national team and was also the head coach for the U-21 national team from 2005 til the end of 2006.
+She managed Iceland for two games in 2006 when Jörundur was suspended.

+In January 2025 she became head coach of the Belgian national Women's team 'the red flames'.
+She signed until the worldcup in 2027.

 When Freyr Alexandersson—Elísabet's former assistant and successor at Valur—was named Icelandic women's team coach in 2013, she agreed to scout opposition teams on his behalf.

+In 2025 she was named head coach of the Belgian Red Flames.

 Honours

+In 2024, she was awarded the Order of the Falcon for her contributions to women's soccer and other sports.